 Traditional tables are an intuitive and common tool for colocated collaboration.
-Tables' horizontal surfaces afford the placement and organisation of physical objects, and collaboration amongst a group of co-located persons.
+Tables' horizontal surfaces afford the placement and organisation of objects, and collaboration amongst a group of co-located persons.
 That's why interactive tabletop displays have been the focus of a great deal of recent researches and manufacturers.

 These devices offer a compelling platform for shared display groupware, allowing multiple users to simultaneously interact with an application using a direct touch/interaction paradigm.
-This paradigm although very rich, remains difficult to use in a domain like ATC, which brings significant constraints such as efficiency and safety.
+This paradigm although very rich, remains difficult to use in a multi-user context which brings significant constraints, particularly linked with a domain like ATC through efficiency and security requirements.

-To create the connection between the tabletop hardware and the interaction techniques, an appropriate toolkit is required which supports direct manipulation, animation and other advanced techniques, together with the management of multiinputs on different technologies.
+And to create the glue between the tabletop hardware and the interaction techniques, an appropriate toolkit is required which supports direct manipulation, animation and other advanced techniques, together with the management of multi-inputs on different technologies.